Standard Mandarin Speaker: 你看，这是什么? (ni kan, zhe shi shen me?)

 Cantonese, a Yue dialect spoken in Guangdong Province, the eastern half of Guangxi Province, Hong Kong and Macau, is by far the best known Yue dialect and probably the best-known Chinese dialect outside of China.
 Cantonese is the prestige dialect of the Yue language family and originates from Guangdong's capital, Guangzhou.
 It was known as "Guangzhou hua" or Guangzhounese historically within China but the prestige of Guangzhou has led it being conflated with the entirety of Guangdong province and is now known as simply "Guangdong hua".
 The English name "Canton" derived from Portuguese Cantão or Cidade de Cantão, a muddling of dialectical pronunciations of "Guangdong" (e.g., Hakka Kóng-tûng).
 Although it originally and chiefly applied to the walled city, it was occasionally conflated with Guangdong by some authors.
 Other Yue branches are not mutually intelligible with Cantonese but are frequently labelled "Cantonese" anyway, much to the chagrin of non-Cantonese Yue people.

 Hong Kong's status as a point of contact with the English-speaking world has resulted in several Cantonese phrases passing into English, such as dim sum.
-English even uses the a translated version of the Cantonese name to refer to the city itself (In true Cantonese it would be "Heung Gong")note .
-In Mandarin it is written the same (香港), but pronounced Xiãnggǎng.
+English even uses the a translated version of the Cantonese name to refer to the city itself (in standard Cantonese, it would be "Heung Gong", pronounced as herng gong in a non-rhotic accent in English)note .
+In Mandarin, it is written the same (香港), but pronounced Xiãnggǎng.

 It has been noted that Cantonese carries a semi-nationalistic pride among Cantonese people, to the level that the language, by itself, caused an extremely thorny controversy in 2010.
 Nevertheless, Cantonese is only the third-largest variety of Chinese: Wu Chinese, spoken around Shanghai in Jiangsu and Zhejiang provinces, has about six million more speakers (77 million vs. 71 million).